 We make a midday stop at the Open Air Museum at Arnhem, where we have a couple of hours to wander around this historic park.
 The cultural history of the Netherlands is showcased, complete with windmills and recreated old towns with historic displays of life in the Netherlands in the old days.
 We have an authentic Pannenkoeken (pancake) lunch, which is delicious but filling.
 Three types of Pannenkoeken are served: a multi-cheese pancake, a savoury onion and egg pancake, and an apple dessert pancake.
 A not-too-sweet apple syrup is available to garnish the dessert pancake, but the first two are normally eaten without further garnish.

 I catch up on my journal and annotating photos while we travel along the excellent Autobahns in the Netherlands and Germany.
-As we travel down the Rhine Valley to our stop in Bacharach, the road narrows into a good two or four lane highway.
+As we travel down the Rhine Valley to our destination Bacharach, the road narrows into a good two or four lane highway.
 There are lots of tunnels, and the views of the valley, vineyards on the steep slopes, and little towns along the way all fulfill my expectations of the “Rhineland” area of Germany.